dao-xyz/peerbit/documentation/DIFFERENCE.md

 ### Discoverability
 - Storing data is half the purpose of a database.
 If data is hard to discover, the storage is meaningless.
 In a distributed setting we need to make sure different participants can get involved based on their capabilities, some peers might be able to answer very complicated queries, some peers might just support some basic filtering.
-A generalized query protocol has been developed that allows any participant to read queries that are transmitted through the network and respond to the queries that are relevant.

-###
+Peerbit supports composability for queryable programs.
+For example, there is a generic search program [DSearch](../packages/programs/discovery/dsearch/) that allows you to search, generically, across the network for content and there is a [trusted-network](../packages/programs/acl/trusted-network/) program that asks peers for data that allows you to verify whether a identity is trusted locally and remotely seamlessly.
+Both of these modules uses the  [DQuery](../packages/programs/discovery/dquery/) program for creating a two way commmunication between peers (request -> respond)